teroha-jp/teroha-jp/README.md

 ### Hi there 👋

 I am a Ph.D. student of Hokkaido University, Japan.

 I am interested in computer vision and deep learning.
+Love Python and jax.

 <!--
 **teroha-jp/teroha-jp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.